voidcontext/lamina-rs/README.md

-# flake-sync
+# lamina-rs

-A small tool to keep flake inputs in sync
+A CLI tool to interact with nix flakes